Interdave/Interdave/README.md

 # Welcome to my Personal Profile Page

 ## 1. About me
 Hi, I am David, 23 y/o, comin' from Germany.
 I am a developer specialized to Framework Engineering and AI Development.
-Eventhough

 ## 2. Skills
 Eventhough I am young, I have gained a lot of experience in the following Languages: